s14321k/Interview-Qusions-markdowns/JavaBasic.md

 Interface class can have only abstract method (incomplete method).
 This class should be implemented.

 Marker interface vs Functional Interface
--
-In Java, a Marker interface is an interface without any methods or fields declaration, means it is an empty interface.
+- In Java, a Marker interface is an interface without any methods or fields declaration, means it is an empty interface.
 Similarly, a Functional Interface is an interface with just one abstract method declared in it.
+- A marker interface is an interface that doesn't have any methods or constants inside it.
+It provides run-time type information about objects, so the compiler and JVM have additional information about the object.
+A marker interface is also called a tagging interface.
 - Cloneable/Runnable (Functional interface)

 This is an interface class, which implements Clonable/Runnable